tektutor/openshift-tekton-feb-2022/Day1/README.md

 ##### Removing worker role from master node

-*** Kindly do not attempt this in our lab environment.
+:x: Please don't attempt this in our training lab.

 However, I'll give a hands-on demo from my local lab environment.

 Before removing the worker role from master nodes
 <pre>